UCKarl/UCKarl.github.io/music.md

 tags: [music]
 ---

 In high school, I got into piano music compositions, and thought it'd be fun to make an album.
 It's pretty new-age-y, but the stuff I could actually do is similar to Jim Brickman and Yanni, which I have been told is not necessarily the demographic of my generation.
 Whatevs, it was a start, and fun to get together with high school friends to bang out some tunes.
-I'd like to get into jazz piano, but I have been having a ton of trouble with trying to know which chords to use when.
+I'd like to get into jazz piano but have been having a ton of trouble with trying to know which chords to use when.

 ### My High School Music Stuffs